-We start from the MIRI-selected sample (3$\sigma$ detected in F560W or F770W) and use the following criteria to define our final sample: \begin{enumerate} \item $z=0.7-2.0$ to ensure adequate PAH coverage by MIRI data \item $3\sigma$ detection in at least one MIRI band longwards of 15{\um}. \item removal of quiescent galaxies based on their rest-frame $U-V$ and $V-J$ colors (following Equation 3 in \citealt{schreiber15}).
-For a cleaner selection, we also remove galaxies with specific SFR (sSFR, SFR/$M_*$ from SED modeling, see Section~\ref{sec:sed-fitting}) $<10^{-10}$\,yr$^{-1}$. \item removal of objects with unusual/incorrect photometry from visual inspections of the SED fits. \end{enumerate}
+We started from the MIRI-selected sample (3$\sigma$ detected in F560W or F770W) and used the following criteria to define our final sample: \begin{enumerate} \item $z=0.7-2.0$ to ensure adequate PAH coverage by MIRI data. \item $3\sigma$ detection in at least one MIRI band longwards of 15{\um}. \item The removal of quiescent galaxies based on their rest-frame $U-V$ and $V-J$ colours (following Equation 3 in \citealt{schreiber15}).
+For a cleaner selection, we also removed galaxies with specific SFR (sSFR, SFR/$M_*$ from SED modelling, see Section~\ref{sec:sed-fitting}) $<10^{-10}$\,yr$^{-1}$. \item The removal of objects with unusual or incorrect photometry from visual inspections of the SED fits. \end{enumerate}

-This selection results in 443 galaxies.
+This selection results in 443 galaxies (`full' sample).
 The stellar mass and SFR distribution is shown in Figure~\ref{fig:MS-SEDs}.
-Specifically for the PAH analysis in this work, we further limit the sample to those with ``robust'' PAH mass fraction ({\qpah}, see Section~\ref{sec:sed-fitting-dust}).
+Specifically for the PAH analysis in this work, we further limited the sample to those with `robust' PAH mass fraction ({\qpah}, see Section~\ref{sec:sed-fitting-dust}).
 This category is defined as galaxies with either $>3\sigma$ {\qpah} values or {\qpah} error of less than 0.5\%.
 The second condition allows the inclusion of near-zero PAH fractions that are still relatively robust.
-The rest of the sample is denoted as ``low-confidence'' {\qpah} throughout the paper.
+The rest of the sample is denoted as `low confidence' {\qpah} throughout the paper.
 The robust {\qpah} sample has 216 objects.
-Figure~\ref{fig:sample} shows the distributions of redshift, F444W (tracing emission from old stellar populations) and F1500W (tracing dust/PAH emission) of the robust and full samples.
+Figure~\ref{fig:sample} shows the distributions of redshift, F444W (tracing emission from old stellar populations), and F1500W (tracing PAH and dust emission) of the robust and full samples.
 The robust {\qpah} sample is skewed towards brighter galaxies (and relatively more massive and dusty), by definition.
-Even though this subsample is biased, the separation is necessary to have a sample with reliable PAH fraction estimates.
+Even though this sub-sample is biased, the separation is necessary to have a sample with reliable PAH fraction estimates.
 However, we show the results and trends for the low-confidence sample as well as the robust sample in the paper.
 The properties of the robust {\qpah} sample are provided in an online repository\footnote{Online repository for supplementary data: \href{https://zenodo.org/records/12671075}{https://zenodo.org/records/12671075}} and a sample table is shown in Table~\ref{table:qpah_data}.